Parallels 17 brings Windows 11 to Macs

-(Pocket-lint) - Well, if you’ve been hankering to run the latest version of Windows on your Mac, Parallels Desktop has you covered, as the latest version now offers Windows 11 support for both Intel and M1 based Macs.
+(Pocket-lint) - If you've been hankering to run the latest version of Windows on your Mac, Parallels Desktop has you covered, as the latest version now offers Windows 11 support for both Intel and M1 based Macs.

 Parallels 17 features a slew of new performance enhancements and minor tweaks all in an effort to make Windows software a breeze to run on Macs without the need to go through Boot Camp - which isn't even supported anymore on the latest Apple silicon Macs anyway.

-Besides the Windows 11 support, Parallels 17 offers up to 38% faster resume times, 25% quicker 2D graphics, and six times better OpenGL performance.
-On an M1 Mac, you can expect those numbers to fall somewhere between the 20% — 33% range, according to the company.
+Besides the Windows 11 support, Parallels 17 offers up to 38 per cent faster resume times, 25 per cent quicker 2D graphics, and six times better OpenGL performance.
+On an M1 Mac, you can expect those numbers to fall somewhere between the 20 per cent to 33 per cent range, according to the company.

 There is something important to note, however, and that is the fact that Parallels on any Apple silicon Mac will only be able to run Windows on ARM versions of the Redmond-based company's operating system.
 The jury is still out on whether or not Windows on ARM is actually the real deal or not, so if you haven't checked whether the applications you need to use are supported, you should tread carefully before ditching your Windows PC altogether.